 water as needed

 Heat oil in a deep non-stick pan and saute ginger-garlic paste till fragrant.
 Add tomato puree and cook till it begins to dry and give out oil.

 Add red chilli powder, coriander powder, garam masala, cashew powder, fenugreek leaves and tomato paste, and fry for a minute or two.
-Add beaten curd, stirring well to blend in.
+Add beaten yogurt, stirring well to blend in.
 Add water to make a thinner consistency and allow it to come to a boil.